Description of the instrument

 I cleaned the instrument everywhere.
 A lot of dirt came off, and a lot of rosing.
 I made no attempt to replace missing rosing; matching the look of the old pen and ink is very difficult.

 I made a tailpiece.
 Horn veneer over maple; bone and pearl pattern to match the fingerboard.
 The horn is quite black; I could not find horn to match the brown of the fingerboard.
 Fine tuners for all the strings, both the playing strings and the understrings.
-(One of the pictures shows an earlier tailpiece with a fine tuner for only the E string.)
+(Most of the pictures show an earlier tailpiece with a fine tuner for only the E string.)

 New nuts, bridge, post, saddle.
 Chin rest that fastens over the end block; my modification to fit over a Hardanger fiddle tailpiece, of light-weight wood.
 Set up with 11-weight playing strings, with a gut A, and 22, 22, 24, 26 understrings.